Crypto Adoption Around the World: Peru

 Remittances

-Another driving factor is the role of remittances.
+Remittances play a critical role.
 Peru is one of the top recipients of remittances in Latin America.
 In 2022, Peru received over $4.5 billion in remittances, making it an important economic lifeline for many households.

 Crypto offers an efficient and cost-effective way to send money across borders.
-With lower transaction fees compared to traditional remittance services, platforms like Bitcoin and stablecoins are becoming increasingly popular for transferring funds, especially among Peruvians with family members working abroad.
+With lower transaction fees compared to traditional remittance services, platforms using Bitcoin and stablecoins are becoming increasingly popular for transferring funds, especially among Peruvians with family members working abroad.

 Fintech Innovations